 General Poor Maintenance

 If house inspectors enter a house, sometimes there’s just overall poor maintenance.
 The floors and walls are dirty.
 The carpets haven’t been cleaned.
 There are problems with all the appliances like the stove, microwave, dishwasher, and others.
 Even if they aren’t serious issues in the moment, someone eventually has to fix them.
+These minor issues can also indicate larger unseen issues, like pest infestations and other problems.
 Regularly cleaning and dusting your home will help to maintain the state of your home, and lead to better inspection scores if needed.
 This will also help you find problems before they become too expensive.

 Knowing these aspects of a home inspection are important for every homeowner to know and understand.
 These common problems in an inspection don’t only help you understand what to look out for when buying or selling a home, but they help you to know what to look out for in your own home so you can keep you and your family safe.